johnnyg/google-mail-oex/readme.txt

 Option to ignore new mails for specific Accounts Option to change notification-sound
 Option to preview notification-sound
+Option to hide gmail-ads
+Less script-overhead for gmail-mailto-links
 FIXED: Always use https-links for new tabs

 v3.0.6 (CURRENT STABLE)